xiak/datadomain/README.md

 better that is all we dream about it!

 ## License
-ddcli is distributed under Apache 2.0 License.
+ddcli is distributed under MIT License.